- University of Nebraska-Lincoln students

 The University Health Center registered dietitian’s goal is to provide the campus community with the nutritional tools they need to live a happier, healthier and longer life.

 To a certain extent, rather than follow generic nutrition guidelines that take a one-size-fits-all approach, our dietitian uses a combination of nutrition guidelines and genetic testing to create personalized nutrition care proven to be effective for your specific DNA.
 For example, the general recommendation for coffee consumption is no more than four cups a day.
-However, your DNA test results may reveal you carry a gene that increases your risk of heart disease, which means you should limit your coffee consumption to a different amount each day.
+However, your DNA test results may reveal you carry a gene that increases your risk of heart disease, which means you should limit your coffee consumption to a different amount each day because your metabolism of caffeine is slow compared to a faster metabolism.
 This same approach is used to determine your body’s unique limitations for sodium, omega-3 fats and more.

 Nutrition counseling is not just about managing weight!
 Eating the proper nutrition for your body is like medicine and can help you manage the following concerns: